-- 9.1 At enrolment, the Head of School (or equivalent) shall appoint the student's supervisors. - 9.2 A team shall be appointed to supervise the student.
+- 9.1 At enrolment, the Head of School (or equivalent) shall appoint the student's supervisors.
+Supervisors shall have undertaken mandatory supervisory training and undertake on-going professional development through a recognised training programme in liaison with the Educational and Development Enhancement Unit. - 9.2 A team shall be appointed to supervise the student.
 The student's supervisory team shall consist of at least two supervisors, at least one of whom shall have experience of supervising the relevant or higher research degree to completion.
 For students enrolled on an MPhil with the possibility of transfer to PhD, this would normally mean experience of supervision to PhD completion. - 9.3 One supervisor shall be the Director of Studies (first supervisor) with responsibility for supervision of the student on a regular and frequent basis. - 9.4 The College Research Degrees Board shall confirm whether the arrangements for the supervision of a programme are adequate at the time of consideration of the student's research plan. - 9.5 The College Research Degrees Board shall be notified of any proposals to change the supervisory arrangements for a programme of research and shall decide whether to approve such changes. - 9.6 A student for a research degree of the University shall be ineligible to act as a Director of Studies for another research degree student but may act as a second supervisor or adviser.